pritambiswas00/Comments-Posting-React/README.md

 # Getting Started with Create React App

-# Using Redux, React-Redux, and Thunk middleware where user comments and after submitting the button.
-It is display with the posts.
+# Used Redux, React-Redux, and Thunk middleware.
+Also, created custom Input components and  user comments, after submitting the button.
+It will display your posts with the all the Posts.